pohao82/vasp-omx-moment-setter/README.md

 ```

 ## Important Notes
 * [poscar2openmx](https://github.com/pohao82/poscar2openmx.git) is another standalone libray which can be used independently.
-It is only relevant if you want to generate input for OpenMX calculations.
+It is only relevant if you want to generate input for OpenMX calculations.# vasp-omx-moment-setter